 I have gained and continue to gain extensive experience in my field through my work in the New Student Orientation and Undergraduate Admissions offices.
 They allow me to connect uniquely and meaningfully with new and prospective students in a number of ways.
 To me, this is the best experience RIT can offer me, and I love every minute of it.

-The CMS staff is incredible.
+The SOIS staff is incredible.
 My advisors have seen me through hardship and success, and are more than happy to guide me every step of the way through my academic career.
-Having become a CMS student late in the game (end of my junior year), I was nervous about graduating on time.
-Although I will be at RIT an extra year, I don’t mind at all.
-I’ve been able to find the path that suits me best, and I am grateful to have determined what I want to do.
-CMS has been a blessing to me, and I’ve never felt more at home.
+Having become a custom-degree student late in the game (end of my junior year), I was nervous about graduating on time.
+Although I was at RIT an extra year, I didn't mind at all.
+I was able to find the path that suits me best, and I am grateful to have determined what I want to do.
+SOIS has been a blessing to me, and I’ve never felt more at home.

 As an undergrad, I had switched my major twice.
 I entered RIT as a Software Engineering Major, and quickly found that an engineer I was not.
 I excelled at the interpersonal side of computing and development, so I switched into the more business oriented Management Information Systems major.
 After completing all of my prerequisites, I had come to learn there was a limited number of tracks I could concentrate in, and each of them required me to specialize in a proprietary software toolkit.
 I felt as though concentrating in a software system, one that would inevitably become obsolete, was a poor choice for my future.
 I was at a loss.

-After doing some research about different programs available at RIT, I found the Organizational Change and Leadership Certificate.
-I found CMS through this certificate program, and sat down with advisor Abby Berner to discuss my options.
+After doing some research about different programs available at RIT, I found the Organizational Change and Leadership Certificate, offered through what was then CMS (now SOIS).
+I sat down with advisor Abby Berner to discuss my options.
 After speaking with her I found out that all the time I had put into business school would not be wasted if I switched majors, and that I could not only concentrate in business, but I could obtain an Associates Degree, while obtaining my bachelors, and get the certificate I was interested in!
 I was able to add political science, and writing studies to my concentrations, do an internship in Albany as a registered lobbyist, and get course credit.
 By the time I was done with my undergrad I had accumulated 2 years of work experience and 3 degrees.

-I started working directly in my field because of the unique mix of courses I was able to put together in CMS.
+I started working directly in my field because of the unique mix of courses I was able to put together in my individualized degree.
 At the completion of an internship I co-founded my first company with another RIT Alumni, and a staffer from the firm I had been working with.
 That position allowed me to travel to conferences all over the country, and eventually back to RIT.